miroapp/hackathon-starter/README.md

 | [webhooks-manager](https://github.com/miroapp/app-examples/tree/main/examples/webhooks-manager/)                | This full-stack example demonstrates how to interact with the webhooks API, and how to handle the webhooks challenge.                     |

 <p>&nbsp;</p>

+## Miro for Developers YouTube Channel
+[Miro for Developers](https://www.youtube.com/@mirofordevelopers) features videos which can help you with building, designing, and deploying your Miro app.
+Check out the channel to find over 40 developer focused videos, including Question and Answer sessions with our engineers, webinars to help you build your Miro apps, and much more.

 ## Miro CSS library